PipedreamHQ/pipedream/docs/docs/code/python/README.md

 1. Click the + icon to add a new step
 2. Click "Custom Code"
-3. In the new step, use the language runtime
+3. In the new step, select the Python language runtime in language dropdown

 ## Logging & debugging